YatharthChauhan2362/Devops-Learning/Docker/docker-setup.md

 # docker exec

-The docker exec command is used to run a command in a running Docker container.
-The -ti options are commonly used with docker exec.
+The docker exec command allows you to run a command in a running Docker container.

-The -t option stands for "tty", and it allocates a pseudo-tty for the container.
-This is useful if you want to run an interactive command that requires a tty, such as a shell.

-The -i option stands for "interactive", and it allows you to interact with the container in real-time.
-This is useful if you want to run a command and receive output from it in real-time.
+This can be useful for debugging or for running scripts or commands inside the container.

+Syntax:

-    docker exec -ti my-container bash
+    docker exec [OPTIONS] CONTAINER COMMAND [ARG...]

+For example, to run the ls command in a container with the ID ee2f8cec8123.

-    docker exec my-container cat /etc/hosts
+    docker exec ee2f8cec8123 ls

+This will run the ls command in the specified container and display the output.

+-i option to run the command interactively.
+-t option to allocate a pseudo-TTY.
+-w option to specify the working directory in which the command should be run.
+--user option to specify the user that should be used to run the command.

 # docker logs